 WPScan is a vulnerability scanner for WordPress, written in ruby.
-It is able to find the vulnerabilities present on a WordPress website, list the plugins used and give you the associated security vulnerabilities.
-You can also brute force on the admin interface.
+It is capable of finding vulnerabilities present on a WordPress website, listing the plugins used and giving you the associated security flaws.
+You can also brute force the administration interface.

 It is intended for both security professionals and administrators of WordPress sites.